This page contains affiliate links. Please read our disclosure for more info.

-If you are staying for a week or two but don’t want the hassle of house hunting, there are plenty of rooms and villas on Airbnb.
-Sign up here for $25 off your first stay, and read my Airbnb guide for tips on finding the best places.
+If you are staying for a week or two but don’t want the hassle of house hunting, search for rooms and villas on Airbnb or Vrbo.

 If your accommodation doesn’t have fast internet, your best bet is a co-working space (see below).